ENGN2912B-2018/MTS-A/README.md

 ## Algorithms
 We implemented the following algorithms independently.
-- Parallelized Discrete Cosine Transform(DCT)
+- Parallelized Discrete Cosine Transform (DCT)

     We implemented a block-wise DCT and assigned each thread an equal amount of blocks to compress/decompress.
 - Quantization

-    We used the standard JPEG quantization matrix and quality ratio formalism to compress information stored in the high frequency Fourier coefficients.
+    The standard JPEG quantization matrix and quality ratio formalism was used to compress information stored in the high frequency Fourier coefficients.
 - Huffman Coding

-    The coefficient matrix was scanned in a zigzag fashion(we also stop scanning as soon as we find more than five zero coefficients) before being Huffman encoded and vice versa(Huffman decoding then zigzag unpacking).
+    The coefficient matrix was scanned in a zigzag fashion (we also stop scanning as soon as we find more than five zero coefficients) before being Huffman encoded and vice versa (Huffman decoding then zigzag unpacking).

 ## Network Programming
 Client-server model with TCP communication protocol was implemented to transfer Huffman codes through an asynchronous network.